rkrraj/DemoApp/README.md

     *   Visual Studio 2022(Update to latest available version) or later (optional).
     *   Make sure .NET SDK 8.0 runtime is installed
     *   Install Azure Functions Core Tools using Visual Studio 2022 Developer Command Prompt.
 You can install it using npm install -g azure-functions-core-tools@latest --unsafe-perm true
-    *   Install Azurite (for local development).
-You can install it using npm: 'npm install -g azurite'
     *   Install Azure Storage Explorer.
 Download it from [https://azure.microsoft.com/en-us/products/storage/storage-explorer#Download-4]

 2.  **Clone the repository (or extract the ZIP file):**